Sydney Entertainment Centre

-Sydney Entertainment Centre (later known as Qantas Credit Union Arena) was a multi-purpose arena located in Haymarket, Sydney, Australia.
+Sydney Entertainment Centre, later known as Qantas Credit Union Arena, was a multi-purpose arena located in Haymarket, Sydney, Australia.
 It opened in May 1983, to replace Sydney Stadium, which had been demolished in 1970 to make way for the Eastern Suburbs railway line.
 The centre was owned by the Sydney Harbour Foreshore Authority, which administered the neighbouring Darling Harbour area, and managed under a lease.

 It was one of Sydney's larger concert venues, licensed to accommodate over 13,000 people as a conventional theatre or 8,000 as a theatre-in-the-round.
-It was the largest permanent concert venue in Sydney until 1999, when the Sydney Super Dome opened at Sydney Olympic Park.
+It was the largest permanent concert venue in Sydney until 1999, when the Sydney SuperDome opened at Sydney Olympic Park.
 The venue averaged attendances of 1 million people each year and hosted concerts, family shows, sporting events and corporate events.
 It closed the month before its demolition in January 2016.

 Construction

-Sydney Entertainment Centre was built by John Holland Group and opened in 1983.
+The construction of the Sydney Entertainment Centre was orchestrated by Neville Wran, who appointed Sir Asher Joel as chairman of the project.
+The site was formerly occupied by fruit and vegetable markets, which were vacated by 1975.
+Construction began in 1979, contracted by the John Holland Group.
+A ska concert sponsored by BWIU was held for construction workers at one point.
+Construction was completed in 1983, and the venue was opened to the public on May 1st.